-With sphere of Korean market expanding in India, people have become familiar with BTS’s name but without ever experiencing the magic of the boy band, people have created a negative ideology regarding them, specially the “men”.
+With the sphere of the Korean market expanding in India, people have become familiar with BTS’s name but without ever experiencing the magic of the boy band, people have created a negative ideology regarding them, especially the “men”.

 The male population of our country are conservative towards the boy band, having views that usually revolve around calling them “Girl like, talent less people feeding off by doing weird fan service, etc.”

 Thus, in this edition of VoxPop, we went around and asked male and female Indian ARMYS,